enigma-io/generator-enigma/README.md

 Once you've set up your app, check out the targets available in `package.json`.
 The conveniences available at `npm run <target>`:

-- `build`: Compiles your application JS (with sourcemapping -- good for debugging) to `dist/bundle.js`
+- `build`: Compiles your application JS (with sourcemapping -- good for debugging) to `dist/assets/bundle.js` and style files (with sourcemapping) to `dist/assets/style.css`

-- `release`: Compiles and minifies your application JS (without sourcemapping) to `dist/bundle.min.js`
+- `release`: Compiles and minifies your application JS (without sourcemapping) to `dist/assets/bundle.min.js` and style files (without sourcemapping) to `dist/assets/style.min.css` - the intent is you should be able to copy the contents of `dist` to a server and have it work without modification

 - `start`: Compiles your app and boots up a livereload server -- just make changes to your files (JS, Stylus/CSS, etc.)
 - `test`: Runs your unit tests. (will automatically include any file inside of folders named `__tests__`)
 - `lint`: Checks your project for JS code style, according to the rules in `.eslintrc`